 The first thing you want to do, is to hem about three pair of pants.
 I’m talking about straight legged pants since those take the least amount of time.
 I explain that process in this post.

-Some of those pants can be cut off, turned up twice and stitched and it probably won’t take you more than 10-15 minutes to do that job.
-Others pants may require that you take out the original stitches first because you’re only going to take the pants up say one inch and you need some of the fabric in the original hem to do so.
+Some of those pant hems can be cut off, turned up twice and stitched and it probably won’t take you more than 10-15 minutes to do that job.
+Others pants may require that you take out the original stitches first because you’re only going to take the pants up say one inch and you need some of the fabric from in the original hem to do so.
 Then you press out the original folds and re-hem the pants.
 This process may take a little more time.
-You may want to charge a little extra for a hem like this.
+You would want to charge more for a hem like this.

-Then, there are flared or tapered pants, which may take you more time than hemming straight legged pants.
+Then, there are flared or tapered pants, which will take you more time than hemming straight legged pants.
 Make a note of the time it takes you to do that.

-I had you mark the time it took you to hem three different pairs of pants.
-You can take the average of the three noted times and base your rate according to that or you may want to charge based on the longest time of the three pairs.
+Take note of the time it took you to hem each of the three different pairs of pants.
+You can take the average of the three noted times and base your rate according to that or you may want to charge based on the longest time of one of the three pairs.
 Let’s say it was 30 minutes.